BCI-Innovation/biometricscloud-apidocs-hugo/content/api/api-20-notes/index.md

 # **Update Note**
 ##### Description
-This endpoint will Update note for an existing user.
+This endpoint will Update note for an existing note.

 ##### URL